ory/sdk/clients/client/go/docs/RegistrationFlow.md

 ### NewRegistrationFlow

-`func NewRegistrationFlow(expiresAt time.Time, id string, issuedAt time.Time, requestUrl string, state interface{}, type_ string, ui UiContainer, ) *RegistrationFlow`
+`func NewRegistrationFlow(expiresAt time.Time, id string, issuedAt time.Time, requestUrl string, state RegistrationFlowState, type_ string, ui UiContainer, ) *RegistrationFlow`

 NewRegistrationFlow instantiates a new RegistrationFlow object This constructor will assign default values to properties that have it defined,